We have updated this policy to reflect changes in data protection law. This policy is effective from 25 May 2018.

 We undertake regular reviews of who has access to information that we hold to ensure that your info is only accessible by appropriately trained staff, volunteers and contractors.

-Any changes we may make to this policy in the future will be posted on this website so please check this page occasionally to ensure that you're happy with any changes.
-If we make any significant changes we'll make this clear on this website.
+Any changes we may make to this policy in the future will be posted on our website so please check this page occasionally to ensure that you're happy with any changes.
+If we make any significant changes we'll make this clear on our website.